Joseph McNeil

-Joseph Alfred McNeil (born March 25, 1942) is a retired major general in the United States Air Force who is best known for being a member of the Greensboro Four; a group of African American college students who, on February 1, 1960, sat down at a segregated Woolworth's lunch counter in downtown Greensboro, North Carolina challenging the store's policy of denying service to non-white customers.
+Joseph Alfred McNeil (March 25, 1942 – September 4, 2025) was a major general in the United States Air Force who was best known for being a member of the Greensboro Four – a group of African American college students who, on February 1, 1960, sat down at a segregated Woolworth's lunch counter in downtown Greensboro, North Carolina, challenging the store's policy of denying service to non-white customers.

 Early life and education

 Joseph McNeil was born on March 25, 1942, in Wilmington, North Carolina.
-McNeil grew up in Wilmington and was president of his parish's Catholic Youth Council.
+McNeil grew up Catholic in Wilmington and was president of his parish's Catholic Youth Council.
+His parish priest at St. Thomas Catholic Church was known to be a supporter of civil rights.

 McNeil attended Williston Senior High School, where he was greatly influenced by his high school teachers.
-Williston Senior High School was a black school, so there were things taught their students that were probably not taught at the integrated schools.
-His high school instructors taught their students what their rights were as citizens: what rights they should and don't have, how they could go about obtaining their rights, and how they should react if their homes were invaded.
-Teachers would often say things like, “They can take your house, your car, all your physical belongings, but they can’t take what you have up here.”
-Williston Senior High School had some real solid, inspirational teachers that instilled a real sense of “go out and do something” mentality to their students.
+Williston Senior High School was a black school, so there were things taught to their students that were probably not taught at the integrated schools.
+His high school instructors taught their students what their rights were as citizens: what rights they should and do not have, how they could go about obtaining their rights, and how they should react if their homes were invaded.
+Teachers would often say things like, "They can take your house, your car, all your physical belongings, but they can't take what you have up here."
+Williston Senior High School had some real solid, inspirational teachers that instilled a real sense of "go out and do something" mentality to their students.

+After high school graduation, McNeil's family moved to New York City to seek better job opportunities.
+In the fall, McNeil entered North Carolina Agricultural and Technical State University on a full scholarship.
+A stark contrast from the more open northern society he was used to, McNeil found it difficult living in the segregated South.

+McNeil went on to earn a Bachelor of Science degree in engineering physics from North Carolina A&T in 1963.
+He was commissioned as a second lieutenant through the university's ROTC program immediately after graduation.